alondmnt/joplin-plugin-tag-navigator/README.md

 - To gain more control over filtering by notebook, you may enable the setting `Search: Extract the full notebook path`.
     - Example: Limit results to a notebook that appears in the top level by searching for `|/topNotebook`.
     - Example: Search for `topNotebook/childNotebook` to show only results from childNotebook.
+- You may exclude entire notebooks (and their sub-notebooks) from Tag Navigator by right-clicking on a notebook and selecting "Exclude notebook" or "Include notebook", or by manually editing the setting `Database: Exclude notebooks`.
 - You may enable `Search: Use regex for tag / note / content filtering` to filter using regular expressions.
+- Use the `!` prefix to exclude terms from filter results.
+    - Example: `project !archive` includes results containing "project" but excludes those containing "archive".
+    - Example: `"!references/"` uses regex to exclude notebooks containing "references" in their path.

 ### Inline TODOs